New Fareham vicar is a church-planter

 THE new vicar of St John’s Church, Fareham, is coming with a reputation as a prolific church planter.

-Bishop Jonathan has appointed the Rev Henry Kendal to be the new vicar of St John’s, subject to a DBS check.
+Bishop Jonathan has appointed the Rev Henry Kendal to be the new vicar of St John’s.
 He was most recently the vicar of a large charismatic church in London that has planted six new congregations over the past 30 years.

 Henry was associate vicar and then vicar of St Barnabas, Woodside Park, in Finchley, north London for 23 years.
 Before that, he’d also led a church plant as a layman and a curate in St Peter’s Church, Roxeth, in Harrow.